 Given the pace of evolution in cloud technologies, firms are finding it increasingly attractive to migrate their on-premises solutions to the cloud.
 Prior to the cloud and as-a-service offerings, keeping up with the latest technologies required considerable capital investment and maintenance efforts.

 It also meant slower adoption of new technologies, features, and software versions.
 At Thorogood, this precise conundrum was a significant driver behind the recent decision to move our internal business management tool from an on-premises server to a new home in the Amazon cloud.
-Our experience before, during and after the migration matches that of all of our clients who have made similar transitions: with an appropriate amount of planning and expertise and the right cloud provider, companies can seamlessly move away from the world of on-premises solutions and reap the significant benefits the cloud provides.
+Our experience before, during and after the migration matches that of all of our clients who have made similar transitions: with an appropriate amount of planning and expertise and the right cloud provider, companies can seamlessly move away from the world of on-premises solutions and reap the significant benefits the cloud offers.

 A better future for MIPS